adolfousier/keyguard-ai-scan/README.md

 ## Overview

-KeyGuard AI Scan is a comprehensive, open-source security tool that performs deep website security analysis, detecting exposed API keys, security vulnerabilities, and providing AI-powered recommendations with any OpenAI compatible endpoint for remediation.
+KeyGuard AI Scan is a comprehensive, open-source security tool that performs deep website secutity audit, detecting exposed API keys, security vulnerabilities, and providing AI-powered recommendations with any OpenAI compatible endpoint for remediation.
 Built with modern technologies and designed for both developers and security teams, it helps identify and fix security exposures, technology stack vulnerabilities, and architectural security issues that could lead to security breaches.

 ## 🚀 Features